 - A CyberGhost account: If you don't have one yet, you can create an account on our homepage.

-- A CyberGhost subscription: You can order a subscription from right inside your account management.
-Here you learn, how to do it.
+- A CyberGhost subscription: You can order a subscription from our website.
+Here you learn how to do it.
 (Optional: Activate a prepaid key: In case you bought an activation key from a Bitcoin or offline sale, please refer to this article on how to activate a key manually.)

 - Check on the following guides, depending on your console and the type of VPN support you want to use: